 - After you have completed your online application, call Regional Medical Center’s Office of Occupational Health at 901-545-6097.
 With this office, you will schedule a TB skin test and possible lab work (titers for measles, mumps, chicken pox, Influenza shot, hepatitis B and hepatitis C).
 Occupational Health is located in Regional Medical Center's Outpatient Care Center, 880 Madison Avenue, on the ground floor.
 If you have had a recent TB skin or Influenza shot elsewhere, you must take a copy to our staff in Occupational Health and they will inform you if you need the lab work before you begin your volunteer experience.

-- Orientation is usually conducted bimonthly, from 11:00 a.m. until 2:00 p.m.
+- Orientation is usually conducted on a semester basis, from 11:00 a.m. until 2:00 p.m.
 When all of your applications materials are received, and you have had our prescreen interview, you will receive information regarding the next volunteer orientation.